 Dave holds a bachelors degree in finance from the Eli Broad College of Business at Michigan State University, a masters degree in information management from the W.P.
 Carey School of Business at Arizona State Univeristy, and he was accepted, with full scholarship, into doctoral programs at Indiana University (Bloomington) and Concordia University (Montreal) to research sexual decision making and evolutionary psychology.
 He was also accepted into the graduate program in public health at UCLA.

-Dave is executive producer of Risky Business: A Look Inside America's Adult Film Industry
+Dave is the executive producer of Risky Business: A Look Inside America's Adult Film Industry

 , a political and public health documentary that examines the social, psychological and economic impacts of performing in adult films.
 He is also the author of Obscene Thoughts: A Pornographer's Perspective on Sex, Love, and Dating,

-a book distributed by Amazon that examines the behavioral economics of sex, love, and dating from an evolutionary perspective.
+a book distributed by Amazon.com that examines the behavioral economics of sex, love, and dating from an evolutionary perspective.